 Garden Ridge Ward

-Kevin Crenshaw is a Mormon who has served as a teacher and leader in the Church of Jesus Christ of Latter-day Saints for more than 40 years.
-Although he makes every effort to be a careful student of LDS theology and history, the opinions expressed are his own.
-He is not authorized to speak officially on behalf of The Church of Jesus Christ of Latter-day Saints.
+Kevin Crenshaw is a member of the Church of Jesus Christ of Latter-day Saints.
+He has served as a teacher and leader in the Church for more than 40 years.
+Although he makes every effort to be a careful student of Latter-day Saint theology and history, the opinions expressed are his own.
+He is not authorized to speak officially on behalf of the Church.